-This one-week course aims to enhance the participant's knowledge and understanding of major global health challenges with a focus on chronic non-communicable diseases.
+This one-week ONLINE course aims to enhance the participant's knowledge and understanding of major global health challenges with a focus on chronic non-communicable diseases.
 The topics discussed in this course range from burden of and risk factors for chronic non-communicable diseases, epidemiologic transition and globalisation, to the effects of early life environment, environmental changes on health, the intersection of communicable and non-communicable diseases and effective approaches for disease prevention and management.

 Which global health challenges do low-, middle- and high-income countries face?
 What is the importance of chronic non-communicable diseases globally, and what are the underlying causes and risk factors for illness?
 What is the intersection between communicable and non-communicable diseases?
 How are non-communicable diseases prevented and managed in different health systems?
 Which policy initiatives for effective prevention and control of disease are being implemented?
 What are the consequences of global health threats or challenges such as globalisation, migration or environmental change?